RYRY1002/NewProjectTemplate-old/README.md

 * Right Click whilst looking at actor with Physics - Pokes actor
 * Left Click whilst holding an actor with Physics - Drops actor
 * Right Click whilst holding an actor with Physics - Throws actor

+### UI
+The HUD that the player sees can be configured by opening `Game/Player/UI/PhysicsUI.uasset`.

+The HUD uses the Inverted Fisheye effect, so if you want to disable that, just click on the retainer box and set the effect material to nothing.

+Additional things can be configured by opening `Game/Player/UI/UI.uasset`.

 ## Project Settings